oVirt/go-ovirt-client/README.md

 httpClient := client.GetHTTPClient()
 ```

-**🚧 Warning:** If you code relies on the SDK or HTTP clients you will not be able to use the mock functionality described above for testing.
+**🚧 Warning:** If your code relies on the SDK or HTTP clients you will not be able to use the mock functionality described above for testing.

 ## Contributing